openhab/openhab-js/README.md

 [![npm version](https://badge.fury.io/js/openhab.svg)](https://badge.fury.io/js/openhab)

 This library aims to be a fairly high-level ES6 library to support automation in openHAB.
-It provides convenient access to common openHAB functionality within rules including Items, Things, actions, logging and more.
+It provides convenient access to common openHAB functionality within rules including Items, Things, actions, logging, and more.

 This library is included by default in the openHAB [JavaScript Scripting add-on](https://www.openhab.org/addons/automation/jsscripting/).